jamesabel/longtaskrunnin/README.md

 ### Not using `QProcess`
-`multiprocessing.Process` is chosen over `QProcess` since `QProcess` requires that the process being run is already an executable (not a Python class or function).
+`multiprocessing.Process` is chosen over `QProcess` since `QProcess` requires that the process being run is already an executable (not a Python class or function, e.g. a .exe on Windows).
 The added complexity of creating an executable is assumed to be undesirable and/or out of scope for the application.

 ### Process communication